modernancientgenomes/modernancientgenomes.github.io/index.md

 # Modern and Ancient Genomes

-The Modern and Ancient Genomes group headed by Prof. Gabriel Renaud is found at the Technical University of Denmark on the outskirts of Copenhagen.
-We are broadly interested in methods applied to next-generation sequencing data, genotyping, allele frequencies and resolved haplotypes from either modern and ancient genomes as well as sedimentary DNA.
+The Modern and Ancient Genomes group headed by Prof. Gabriel Renaud is found at the Université Laval.
+We are broadly interested in methods applied to next-generation sequencing data, ancient and environmental DNA, genotyping, allele frequencies and resolved haplotypes from either modern and ancient genomes as well as sedimentary DNA.

 {% include section.html full=true %}